GichuriNdungu/capstone_final/readme.md

 The primary goal of this platform is to streamline carbon offsetting initiatives by:
 - Allowing **offsetters** to submit applications to partner with Reshift Africa.
 - Enabling **admins** to manage offsetter applications via a secure dashboard.
-- Displaying approved offsetters dynamically on a user-friendly page.
+- Displaying approved offsetters dynamically on a user-friendly page

-The platform focuses on sustainability, transparency, and efficient use of technology to promote climate action through accessible partnerships.
+- Enabling Reshift Africa to generate leads on potential project developers through brand awareness

+For a detailed walkthrough of the entire website, see demo here[]

 ---